 These types of loans are made to help people establish or build credit.
 Unlike a traditional bank loan, you won’t get the money until you’ve made a series of payments to pay off the loan.

-They’re typically offered by credit unions for small amounts, anywhere from $500 to $3,000.
-Interest rates tend to be low, ranging from 4% to 12%.
+They’re typically offered for small amounts, anywhere from $500 to $3,000.
+Interest rates tend to be relatively low, too.
 But before you apply for one of these loans, make sure your payments will be reported to at least one of the major consumer credit bureaus to help you build credit.

 Get added as an authorized user

 Another way to help build credit is to be added to a trusted friend or relative’s credit card account as an authorized user.
-If your friend uses their card responsibly — like paying the bill on time and keeping the balance low — you could get credit for their healthy credit habits.
+If they pay the bill on time and keep the balance low, you could get credit for their healthy credit habits.

 But there could be a downside.
-If your friend doesn’t use the credit card responsibly, any negative information reported on their credit reports for that account may also be reported on your credit reports.
+Any negative account activity that gets reported on their credit reports may also be reported on your credit reports.